learnk8s/learnk8s.io/src/custom-authentication/content.md

 The above is exactly how your authentication service will work in practice, with the only difference that the requests will be made by the Kubernetes API server.

-_So, your authentication service work as expected and is ready to be used by Kubernetes!_
+_So, your authentication service is ready to be used by Kubernetes!_

-You will create the Kubernetes cluster next.
+The next step is to create the Kubernetes cluster.

 ## Creating the Kubernetes cluster

 In this section, you will create a Kubernetes cluster and configure it to use the [Webhook Token](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#webhook-token-authentication) authentication plugin with your webhook token authentication service.

-For this tutorial, you will create only a very small Kubernetes cluster consisting of a single node, and you will create it with [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).
+For this tutorial, you will create a small single-node Kubernetes cluster with [kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).

-> In a single-node cluster, the master node acts as the same time as a worker node.
+> In a single-node cluster, the master node acts as the same time as a worker node, that is, it runs workload Pods.

-Start by creating a new GCP instance for the node of your cluster:
+Start by creating a new GCP instance your single-node cluster:

 ```terminal|command=1-5|title=bash
 gcloud compute instances create k8s \